havan/camino-bot-paymaster/README.md

 - Bots will generate cheques for each message they send via the Camino Messenger
 - Each message will contain at least one cheque (network fee)
 - A message can have multiple cheques.
-Ex: service fee that will be paid to the service provider
+Ex: provider fee that will be paid to the service provider
 - All of these cheques are **off-chain** and are signed by the bot with its private key
 - It should be possible to verify the signature of the cheque **on-chain** and